MiNeves00/Deep-RL-Nano-Project-1/Project2-ContinuousControl/Report.md

 The agent has 2 main networks, a Actor and a Crtic with very simillar architectures, although their input and output is distinct.

 In my implementation each trained network has a layout of two fully connected layers followed by another fully connected layer of 4 nodes, equal to the number of actions since it is the output layer.
-The first layer takes as input the enviroment which is a vector of length 33.
+The first layer takes as input the environment which is a vector of length 33.

-The Actor network takes as input the enviroment state and uses its network (policy) to output a vector of values representing the action to take (since we are using DDPG).
+The Actor network takes as input the environment state and uses its network (policy) to output a vector of values representing the action to take (since we are using DDPG).

-Use that action on the enviroment and observe next state ```s'``` and the reward.
+Use that action on the environment and observe next state ```s'``` and the reward.

-Then the Critic takes as input the state and outputs the value for that state and does the same for the next state already received from the enviroment.
+Then the Critic takes as input the state and outputs the value for that state and does the same for the next state already received from the environment.

 These values are used to calculate the advantage function which is used to update/train the actor.